Jaganpro/BashSetup/Tmux Basics.md

 tmux
 ```

-In order to get detached from a session
+In order to detached from a session

 ```
 tmux detach